wei-weii/wei-weii.github.io/_posts/2024-12-08-visualsearch.md

 (...) an observer looks for one or more targets in a display containing some distractor items (page 11, [*Oxford Handbook of Attention*](https://doi.org/10.1093/oxfordhb/9780199675111.013.002)).

 ## Why is visual search (important)?
-Humans are uncapable to process all the visual information of a visual stimulus at the same time (page 27, [*The Handbook of Attention*](https://doi.org/10.7551/mitpress/10033.003.0004)).
-In most cases, we want to extract the gist or the most interesting parts in a snap, i.e., find the 'target' as fast as possile.
+Humans are incapable to process all the visual information of a visual stimulus at the same time (page 27, [*The Handbook of Attention*](https://doi.org/10.7551/mitpress/10033.003.0004)).
+In most cases, we want to extract the gist or the most interesting parts in a snap, i.e., find the 'target' as fast as possible.

 Psychologically speaking, by studying visual search, psychologists are interested in: